How to control which sessions you record

 For example if you set an event trigger for Exception events, a URL trigger for the checkout page, and sampling to 20%.

-You'll capture 20% of every session, and any session that has an exception event or is on the checkout page.
+With any matching, you'll capture 20% of every session, and any session that has an exception event or is on the checkout page.

-You'll capture 20% of any session on the checkout page that has an exception event.
+With all matching, you'll capture 20% of any session on the checkout page that has an exception event.

-Legacy mode (default)
+Legacy minimum duration mode

 In legacy mode (strictMinimumDuration: false or not set), the minimum duration is checked against the total session age.
 When a session starts, the browser records the start time.
 If the minimum duration has passed since the session start time, the recording data is sent to the backend.